How to Hide Dash Cam Wires Front and Rear: Pro Installation

 Running the Rear Camera Connection Cable

-The most challenging part of knowing how to hide dash cam wires front and rear is the long stretch to the back window.
-For a clean look, route this cable along the roofline or the floor sills.
-Most experts recommend the roofline (the top edge where the doors meet the ceiling) because it is shorter and keeps the cable away from feet and cargo.
+The most challenging part of knowing how to hide dash cam wires front and rear is the stretch to the back window.
+Experts recommend routing along the roofline to keep cables away from feet and cargo.

-As you move toward the back of the car, continue using your trim tool to tuck the cable behind the B-pillar and C-pillar plastics.
-If you are using a 4k dual dash cam with night vision, this cable is essential for transmitting high-definition data, so avoid sharp bends that could pinch the internal copper.
-Ensure there is enough slack at the hinge point if you have a hatchback or SUV, allowing the wire to move freely when the trunk opens.
+Use your trim tool to tuck the cable behind B-pillar and C-pillar plastics.
+If using a 4k dual dash cam with night vision, this cable is essential for data, so avoid sharp bends that pinch internal wires.
+Ensure there is enough slack at the hinge point for hatchbacks or SUVs to allow the wire to move freely when the trunk opens.

 Concealing Cables in the Rear Hatch

-When finishing the task of how to hide dash cam wires front and rear in a hatchback or SUV, the rear hatch requires special attention.
-Most modern vehicles have rubber grommets (tubes) that carry wires from the car body to the trunk lid.
-To achieve a truly invisible look, thread your rear camera wire through these rubber tubes.
+For a hatchback or SUV, the rear hatch requires special attention.
+Most modern vehicles have rubber grommets (tubes) carrying wires from the body to the trunk lid.
+To achieve an invisible look, thread your rear camera wire through these tubes.

-This step requires patience but prevents the wire from being pinched by the trunk seal.
-Once the wire is through the grommet, tuck it behind the plastic trim of the rear window and connect it to the camera.
-This method is far superior to "wireless dual dash cam for cars" alternatives, which often suffer from signal interference and battery issues.
-A wired connection, properly hidden, provides the most reliable car camera system front and back.
+This prevents the wire from being pinched by the trunk seal.
+Once through, tuck it behind the plastic trim of the rear window and connect it to the camera.
+This wired connection provides a more reliable car camera system front and back than wireless alternatives, which may suffer from interference.

 [IMAGE: Rear hatch wiring showing how to hide dash cam wires front and rear through rubber weather grommets]